Children’s Rights Week in English

 Some of the educational material for the Children’s Rights Week has also been translated into English!

 The next theme week is celebrated from 16 to 22 November 2026.
-Note!
-The new 2026 materials will be published in the autumn.
+The materials for 2026 are published.

 Materials for Children’s Rights Week in English